swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 For the above cases where the BankID client is automatically started from the Identity Provider, the Identity Provider user interface SHOULD NOT ask for the user's personal identity number.
 This information is available in the "BankID app" or "BankID Security Application".

 Auto starting the BankID app from a mobile device requires the built-in web browser to be used to guarantee full support, see section 3.1 of \[[BankID_Spec](#bankid_spec)\].
-If the Identity Provider detects that the user is not using the platform's default browser it SHOULD ask the user to start the BankID app manually (and before that enter the personal identity number).
+If the Identity Provider detects that the user is not using the platform's default browser it SHOULD display a button with an autostart link (that will start the BankID app when clicked) and also display a message informing the user the he or she will have to switch back to the browser manually after the BankID operation<sup>1</sup>.

+> \[1\]: Alternatively the Identity Provider may ask the user to start the BankID app manually and scan a QR-code, or enter a personal identity number and then manually start the app.

-<a name="prompting-for-personal-identity-number"></a>
+<a name="mobile-bankid-on-another-device"></a>
 ### 3.3.
-Prompting for Personal Identity Number (personnummer)
+Mobile BankID on another Device

+If the user agent (web browser) and the BankID app is not on the same device, a BankID Identity Provider SHOULD check for the presence of the QR code entity category (see section [1.4](#relying-party-configuration), "[Relying Party Configuration](#relying-party-configuration)", above) to determine whether a QR code should be displayed in the UI to initiate the operation.

+If the Service Provider has declared the `http://id.swedenconnect.se/general-ec/1.0/bankid/qr-code` entity category the BankID Identity Provider SHOULD display a generated QR code for the user instead of prompting for the personal identity number.

+Note that the presence of the QR code entity category in the Service Provider metadata has precedence over the presence of the `<psc:PrincipalSelection>` extension in the authentication request<sup>1</sup>.

-When the user agent (web browser) and the BankID client (app or desktop) is not on the same device, and the QR code functionality is not being used for the requesting Service Provider, the Identity Provider needs to prompt the user for his or hers personal identity number (personnummer) in order to initiate a BankID operation.
+If the QR code entity category is not declared by the requesting Service Provider, the Identity Provider needs to prompt the user for his or hers personal identity number (personnummer) in order to initiate a BankID operation.

 Before prompting the user the Identity Provider SHOULD check if the current authentication request contains a `<psc:PrincipalSelection>` extension holding a personal identity number attribute value.

 If the personal identity number is present in the `<psc:PrincipalSelection>` extension and the current operation is an "authentication for signature" operation (see [section 4.2 below](#authentication-for-signature)), the Identity Provider MUST NOT prompt the user for the personal identity number, but use the value received in the request to initiate the signature operation.

 If the current operation is an "ordinary" authentication and the personal identity number is received in the request, the Identity Provider MAY use this value to pre-fill the personal identity number in the prompt dialogue to make the user experience smooth, but it SHOULD NOT use it to initiate the BankID operation without user interaction.

 > Note: Until the `<psc:PrincipalSelection>` extension is widely used the Identity Provider MAY save the personal identity number in the user's web browser session storage (in a session cookie or more preferably using the HTML5 sessionStorage object).
 That way the Identity Provider can avoid prompting the user for the personal identity number for signature operations even if the requesting Signature Service does not support the `<psc:PrincipalSelection>` extension.

 See also section [4.2.2](#mobile-bankid-and-the-personnumber-attribute), "[Mobile BankID and the personNumber attribute](#mobile-bankid-and-the-personnumber-attribute)".

+> \[1\]: In a scenario where the user first logs in to a service, and later performs a signature, care should be taken to the user experience versus security.
+The user will probably think is disturbing to have to scan a QR code for every signature he or she makes within the logged in session.
+If the service can protect against the remote fraudster threat by using QR code for login, and if the `<psc:PrincipalSelection>` extension preventing personal identity number prompting is used for subsequent signatures, we probably have found the safest and most user friendly process.

+> This could be accomplished by declaring the QR code entity category for the Service Provider responsible of user login, not to declare it for the service's Signature Service.
+Instead the Signature Service makes sure to always include the `<psc:PrincipalSelection>` extension in authentication requests sent.
+>
+> Note: An Identity Provider processing a request from a signature service can derive the QR versus prompting for personal identity number setting for the corresponding "login service" if the `RequesterID` element is present in the authentication request.
+This element holds the entityID for the login service that initiated the signature operation.

 <a name="cancelling-an-operation"></a>
 ### 3.4.
 Cancelling an Operation